ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-implement--i2i-.md

 -->
 ## Launch tracker
 <!--
+The launch tracker is meant to be an easy way of sharing a project's status with others on the AMP Project.
-Add a link to the launch tracker for this work here.
-Template and instructions can be found here: bit.ly/amp-launch-tracker -->
+You should add a link to the launch tracker for this work here if applicable.
+One ideal template and instructions can be found here: bit.ly/amp-launch-tracker
+-->

 <!--